The web content

 a tiger bell he found in New York, U.S.A.)

-between the distribution area of the type A
+the distribution area of the type A tiger bells

-tiger bells and the Mongol empire at the height
+and the Mongol empire at the height of its power

 have got same bells from our ancestors...they are the

-the warriors and medicine man...am wondering where it
+warriors and medicine man...am wondering where it comes

-and used tiger bells up to very recent times, and some probably
+used tiger bells up to very recent times, and some probably still

-still do.
-I have contacted mr Dumanhug by e-mail but the mail
+do.
+I have contacted Mr. Dumanhug by e-mail but the mail was returned

 Beiner and Clifton McCracken of the Griffin

 Gallery in Florida (USA) bought a set of three